mattischrome/console-blog/content/posts/understated-classics-7/index.md

 - Eleven
 title: 'Understated Classics #7: 100 Broken Windows by Idlewild'
 slug: understated-classics-7
-heroImage: ../../assets/images/defaultHero.jpg
-description: Idewild are a solid band who have released four or five albums that I could consider for this series
 ---
 Idewild are a solid band who have released four or five albums that I could consider for this series.
 I'm even in the sleeve credits of one: _Post-Electric Blues_, if you're asking.